-This section provides a overview and concise information on various forms of renewable energy, including both power, heat and transport fuels.
-More in-depth, technical information and all applicable policy, is available to REA members, by visiting the relevant sector group pages, or contacting the sector group chair.
+This section provides a overview and concise information on various forms of renewable energy, including power, heat and transport fuels.
+More in-depth technical information and all applicable policy is available to REA members by visiting the relevant sector group pages, or contacting the sector group chair.

 Policy and Legislation

-The main policies covering renewable energy are outline below.
+The main policies covering renewable energy are outlined below.

 Feed-in Tariff (FIT)